Skip to main content

 href="/products/shoes/" />

-Common Parameter Problems
+Common URL Parameter Problems

-Duplicate Content Issues
+Duplicate Content from URL Params

 /shoes/?color=red&sort=price